 You will now be able to see 2 tabs, OVERVIEW and RESOURCE.

 In the OVERVIEW tab, you can find the description, the details with the sandbox URL and production URLs.
 Additionally, you can also find the business documentation link.

-In the RESOURCE tab, you will find 4 resources to be consumed.
-And the available method for each of these resources being GET.
+In the RESOURCE tab, you will find 4 resources to be consumed with GET method for each.

 The resources are: